OLDIES!

 [Addendum, February 2009: I've now stopped doing reviews of new movies, but I'll continue to update this page; however, this is purely for my own benefit - since I can't always remember when I watched an oldie, so it's handy being able to find them here - and I won't be going any deeper or writing any more than I used to (probably the opposite).
 I am not reinventing this as a classic-movie site, nor do I set myself up as an expert on oldies.
 Or anything, really...]

 A BOY AND HIS DOG (59) (L.Q.
-Jones, 1975): Something unexpected and a bit disastrous happens here, when we abruptly leave the MAD MAX dystopian desert and go 'Down Under' to a clownish, pancake-makeup pageant/parody of small-town America that plays like amateur dramatics, a reminder (like e.g. LOGAN'S RUN) of how 70s sci-fi was often plagued by a kitschy, incongruously wholesome visual sense which - unlike the punk-inflected MAD MAX - was closer to Broadway and Disney.
+Jones, 1975): Something unexpected and a bit disastrous happens here, when we abruptly leave the MAD MAX dystopian desert and go 'Down Under' to a clownish, pancake-makeup pageant/parody of small-town America that plays like amateur dramatics - a reminder that 70s sci-fi (like e.g. LOGAN'S RUN) was often plagued by a kitschy, incongruously wholesome visual sense which - unlike the punk-inflected MAD MAX - was closer to Broadway and Disney.
 It's even worse here because the whole amazing point is the blend of dystopia and Disney, a savage, nihilistic post-nuclear world overseen by a talking dog in the vein of THE SHAGGY DOG, upbraiding his horny, feral 'Boy' in a well-spoken tone that recalls Tony Randall.
 The survivors suckle on pop culture, like in GLEN AND RANDA, and Jones adds deranged visual touches like the repeated shot of a trouser leg (which then moves to reveal two more trouser legs) - but that weird juxtaposition is the main event, at least till we lose the dog and descend into lameness.
 Movie in a nutshell: the awesome opening shots of psychedelic mushroom clouds - nuclear apocalypse as stark abstraction - immediately followed by a dumb joke about how politicians had "finally solved the problem of urban blight".

 THE BIRDS, THE BEES AND THE ITALIANS (68) (Pietro Germi, 1966): Tremendous comic verve, though (as in Monicell's MY FRIENDS) the spectacle of a group of middle-aged men behaving badly is a bit distasteful, especially given the political angle - though Germi is entirely aware of the political angle.
 The Church clamps down on our hero's bid for (extra-marital) happiness in the second story, positing the guys as rebels against conventional morality, but then the Church comes to their rescue in the third story, the true Italian hierarchy placing the peasants on the bottom rung; our guys - doctors and accountants - are middle-class cogs in the system, allowed to get away with passing an underage girl around as long as they "deny, deny, deny" (meanwhile the girl and her illiterate-farmer dad get charged with defamation), which is probably astute but still a bit distasteful.
 By the time we get to an actual pedo joke - one guy checking out a couple of girls who can't be more than 12, and gently steered away by his pal - the film can only be viewed as 'of its time', then again the gleeful machismo has already made that clear, the Rodney Dangerfield clone in the first story unable to stop laughing uproariously at his friend being impotent ("not a man anymore"), the emasculated husband finally rebelling against his shrewish wife.
 Great fun despite all the caveats, the woman scorned answering all phone calls with "No, my husband has run off with a whore!", Gustavo D'Arpe hilarious as the dorky bore who talks too much.
 Joyously pro-sex but wearily cynical about love, a striking combination.